oymotion/oymotion.github.io/_pages/gForce100EmbeddedSuiteUserGuide.md

 ### Examples

+#### Understanding The Event Format
-The following examples help developers to understand data format.
+The following examples help developers to understand `Event` format.

 When the `PackageID Flag` equals 0 or 1, the `Event Data` to send is 0x01 (Gesture Fist, value = 0x01), the data packet is explained in the following